tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because a bdq:sourceAuthority was not available or was off-line.
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:ResponseResult was not generated because a bdq:sourceAuthority was not available or was off-line.
 If the test is run at a later time, it may produce a different result.'

 ********************